The Witcher season 3: Everything we know about the hit Netflix show's cast, release date, and more!

 Is the Witcher ending then?

-Ha ha no, of course it doesn’t, didn’t you read that intro, The Witcher is hugely popular!
-142 million of us watched the entire second season in its first three days.
+Ha ha no, of course it isn’t, didn’t you read that intro?
+The Witcher is hugely popular!
+Nationwide, watchers clocked 142 million of season two in its first three days.

 Liam Hemsworth (The Hunger Games), who was another frontrunner to play Geralt back in 2018, will be taking on the role for season 4.

-Okay, phew.
-Who else is confirmed for The Witcher cast in season 3?
+Who else is in The Witcher cast in season 3?

-The one series regular that is definitely not coming back is Roach.
+The one series regular that definitely did not return is Roach.

 Sigh.